Thread City Cyclers

 Two Abreast: On back roads with no significant traffic riders may ride two abreast, but only if both riders stay right of the center line and only if the riders quickly drop into single file if there is a car back.
 Avoid riding three abreast.

 Downhills: On fast downhills, it may be necessary to move a little further into the travel lane to avoid the hazards associated with the edge of the road.
 If you do this, try to leave enough room on your left so that a bike could pass you without crossing the center line (don’t tempt people to pass you on the right).

-Intersection Waiting: If you need to wait at an intersection for the rest of the group, be cognizant of the traffic congestion we cause when we clump everyone up in the road at a stop.
+Intersection Waiting: If you need to wait at an intersection for the rest of the group, be cognizant of the traffic congestion we cause when we clump together in the road at a stop.
 Either roll through the intersection to the other side before waiting or make sure everyone is pulled far to the right.

-Left Turns: If you’re part of a group making a left turn, it is often helpful to have the person at the back of the group move their bike out into the travel lane to “block” cars coming from the rear.
+Left Turns: If you’re part of a group making a left turn, it is often helpful to have the person at the back of the group move their bike out into the travel lane to “block” cars coming from the rear (also known as “taking the lane”).
 If the trailing rider does this they need to clearly signal their intent to cars coming up from the rear and need to be sure that there is enough time and room for them to move out.
 Once they move out they should verbally let the rest of the riders know that it’s “clear back” so that everyone can shift left.
 Blocking cars with your body in this manner is inherently hazardous, so don’t do it if there is ANY chance that a driver may be coming up too fast or be unwilling to yield.

 The Center Line: Don’t cross the center line.
 Ever.
 The risk of getting hit by a car coming at you or coming up from the rear is just too high.

 Pace and Riding Style